The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

 Ready to try SpotMap for yourself?

-- How you can quickly produce and export a report and audit trail.
+- How to quickly produce and export reports and audit trails

 The software is going to be used in a cGMP lab.
 Is SpotMap suitable for the regulatory requirement including 21 CFR?